Cuernavaca Cathedral: History

 Cuernavaca cathedral and the city in 1893.
 Library of US Congress.

-Postal of 1947 of the Cuernavaca Cathedral.

 The church was part of the monastery of the Assumption of Mary of Cuernavaca (monasterio de la Asunción de María).
 This monastery was one of number of large fortress-style monasteries which were built in the early 16th century in what is now northern Morelos and far western Puebla states, near the Popocatepetl volcano.
 These monasteries were built to evangelize and subdue the indigenous populations shortly after the Spanish conquest of the Aztec Empire.
 These monasteries began the evangelization effort which would spread south towards Oaxaca and Central America then later throughout the colony of New Spain.
 The organization of the Cuernavaca monastery was founded in 1525 by the first twelve Franciscans to arrive to the new Spanish colony, along with some newer arrivals.
 Among these were Antonio Maldonado, Antonio Ortiz, Alonso de Herrera and Diego de Almonte.
 The original purpose of the monastery organization was the evangelization of the local indigenous peoples, and later to house and train missionaries to other parts of New Spain.
 However, the main church and its walled atrium was originally off limits to all except the Spanish and indigenous nobles.

 Building of the complex proper began in 1529 on land donated by Juana de Zúñiga de Cortés, Hernán Cortés's wife.
 It was the fifth construction in New Spain by the order and supervised by Toribio de Benavente Motolinia.
 Like other monasteries of the time, it was built with large, tall, thick walls and with merlons in order to defend the new missionaries from still hostile native peoples.
 The monastery's lands originally extended far beyond the current complex, and included large gardens and other lands used by the monks to produce food and other needed supplies.